Willow Tearooms: The early tearooms

-Mackintosh was engaged to design the wall murals of her new Buchanan Street tearooms in 1896.
+Mackintosh was engaged to design the wall murals of Miss Cranston's new Buchanan Street tearooms in 1896.
 The tearooms had been designed and built by George Washington Browne of Edinburgh, with interiors and furnishings being designed by George Walton.
-Mackintosh designed stencilled friezes depicting opposing pairs of elongated female figures surrounded by roses for the ladies’ tearoom, the luncheon room and the smokers’ gallery.
+Mackintosh designed stencilled friezes depicting opposing pairs of elongated female figures surrounded by roses for the ladies' tearoom, the luncheon room and the smokers' gallery.

 In 1898, his next commission for the existing Argyle Street tearooms saw the design roles reversed, with Mackintosh designing the furniture and interiors, and Walton designing the wall murals.
 This was to see the first appearance of Mackintosh's trademark high-backed chair design.
-In 1900 Miss Cranston commissioned him to redesign an entire room in her Ingram Street tearooms, which resulted in the creation of the White Dining Room.
+In 1900, Miss Cranston commissioned him to redesign an entire room in her Ingram Street tearooms, which resulted in the creation of the White Dining Room.
 Patrons entering the dining room from Ingram Street had to pass through a hallway separated from the room by a wooden screen with leaded glass inserts, offering tantalising glimpses of the experience to come.

-This led to the commission to design completely the proposed new tearooms in Sauchiehall Street in 1903.
+This led to the commission to completely design the proposed new tearooms in Sauchiehall Street in 1903.
 For the first time, Mackintosh was given responsibility for not only the interior design and furniture, but also for the full detail of the internal layout and exterior architectural treatment.
 The resultant building came to be known as the Willow Tearooms, and is the best known and most important work that Mackintosh undertook for Miss Cranston.